Monday, October 29, 2012

 wild berry and sangria ice cream

 Not bad.
-Not amazing neither.
+Not amazing either.

 chocolate mousse, olive oil jelly, coffee soil espresso drizzle I think...

 Coffee soil tasted like crushed coffee biscuits.
-Not impressionably awesome like what I've had once, but I guess they served their purpose well as contrast for the entire dessert.
+Not impressionably awesome like what I've had once but I guess they served their purpose well as contrast for the entire dessert.
 I would order this again.
 Yeap, I endorse this!

 I think we like Lolla much better than here.